bpwhelan/GameSentenceMiner/README.md

 You can trigger the entire process with a single hotkey that cuts out the before and after voice, gets a screenshot, and sends both to Anki.

 If you run into issues find me on discord @Beangate, or make an issue here.
 I've used this process to generate ~100 cards from Dragon Quest XI so far and it's worked quite well.

+If you've benefited from this or any of my other projects, please consider supporting my work via [Github Sponsors](https://github.com/sponsors/bpwhelan) or [Ko-fi.](https://ko-fi.com/beangate)

 ## Features: